katieschluth/ds4ph_final_schluth/README.md

 [x] Length of stay regression model
 [x] Total charges regression model
 [] __Streamlit app__
-  * [] basic app with inputs
+  * [x] basic app with inputs
-    * [] figure out how to make latitude and longitude input into county input for regression model
-        * maybe using the pgeocode library?
-  * [] feed inputs into regression models to display estimated total charges and length of stay
+  * [x] feed inputs into regression models to display estimated total charges and length of stay
   * [] (maybe) feature that says 'Your estimated total charges are low/typical/high for your county'